SchmollerLab/SeelMito/README.md

 2. Open a terminal and navigate to SeelMito folder (this folder)
 3. Update conda with `conda update conda`.
 Optionally, consider removing unused packages with the command `conda clean --all`
 4. Update pip with `python -m pip install --upgrade pip`
-5. Create a virtual environment with the command `conda create -n spotmax python=3.9`
+5. Create a virtual environment with the command `conda create -n seel python=3.9`
-6. Activate the environment with the command `conda activate spotmax`
+6. Activate the environment with the command `conda activate seel`
 7. Install all the dependencies with `pip install -r requirements.txt`

 # Demo